yikai82/ML-Project-NYSX/demo/Readme.md

 ---
 5. Inspect `demo_LSTM_v04.3.py` and Run it

-    - Open `demo_LSTM_v04.3.py` in any command line editor or VScode, and review the paths if you want to modifdy anything.
+    - Open `demo_LSTM_v04.3.py` in any command line editor or VScode, and review the paths if you want to modify anything.
 The followings are just a few examples of editable paths:
         - `exp_name = "NYSX_LSTM_demo"`
         - `output_PATH = "./output"`
         - `output_PATH = "./output"` (inside the for loop)